 It is important to understand that, in order to return the coins to their owners, the correct procedures will need to be followed, to make sure that everything happens in accordance with the law.
 This includes the requirement to identify the owners before any coins can be returned.

 We have asked specifically whether it will be possible for people that didn’t verify their accounts on Cryptopia to comply with these requirements and the answer was yes.
 Meaning that people who hadn’t verified their account will have the opportunity to do so when the time comes.
 How this will be done is not known at this point.

 So which phases have been concluded at this point?

 According to the person we spoke with on the phone, phase 1 has been completed.
-This means that all assets (that are still in possession of Cryptopia) have been located and all data related to these assets has been collected.
+This means that all assets (that are still in possession of Cryptopia) have been located and all data related to these assets have been collected.

-The order in which the different environments for the different assets is being set up is decided on a number of factors and do not only include coin value or market cap, but also the number of coins and people involved for each asset, among others.
+The order in which the different environments for the different assets are being set up is decided on a number of factors and do not only include coin value or market cap, but also the number of coins and people involved for each asset, among others.

 We explained to the firm’s representative that our concerns and the concerns of most other people in the crypto world, comes from the fact that there is very little communication about what has been going on and what the plans are.
 They acknowledged our concerns and asked us what we would suggest to help alleviate these concerns.

-Being a blockchain development company we pointed out the benefits of decentralization and suggested the firm to reach out to the different development teams to help them set up safe wallets to access the funds that hadn’t been affected by the hack, since every development team knows their own technology best of all.
+Being a blockchain development company we pointed out the benefits of decentralization and suggested the firm to reach out to the different development teams to help them set up safe wallets to access the funds that hadn’t been affected by the hack since every development team knows their own technology best of all.